 All benefit payments to members are met from a Special Deposit Account which is then reimbursed in accordance with the prescribed Employer and Fund proportions.
 The Employer contributes a prescribed proportion of all benefits (pensions, pension supplementation and lump sums) paid to members of the Pension Scheme and Lump Sum Scheme divisions of the Fund, except benefits paid upon resignation.

-During 2013-2014 the Employer's prescribed proportion of benefit payments for members of the Pension Scheme was 81 percent in line with the recommendations of Mr G Keen, FIAA and Mr L Brett, FIAA of Brett and Watson Pty Ltd in the most recent triennial Actuarial Report as at 30 June 2011.
+During 2014-2015 the Fund's prescribed proportion of benefit payments for members of the Pension Scheme was 81 percent in line with the recommendations made in the Actuarial Report as at 30 June 2011.